 - All works shall be conducted according to the NRA Guidelines 'The Management of Noxious Weeds and Non-Native Invasive Plant Species on National Roads'. - Avoid working in areas where Japanese Knotweed is present; all areas within 7m of visible above-ground growth will be avoided, where possible and clearly demarcated. - If work is required in areas infested with Japanese Knotweed (including any area within 7m of visible above-ground growth) an appropriate Japanese Knotweed Mitigation Strategy will need to be devised and implemented to prevent spread. - Prior to commencement, all works areas, site compounds and access routes will be resurveyed to ensure that stands of non-native invasive species have not become established.
-If found, appropriate mitigation strategies will need to be devised and implemented. - An overall site specific Invasive Species Management Plan will be developed to address any areas that may affect the proposed scheme prior to the commencement of works.
-This will be required well in advance of the works in order to address both treatment and/or removal of Japanese Knotweed, in particular. - All contractors and staff shall adhere to Biosecurity Protocols for invasive species.
+If found, appropriate mitigation strategies will need to be devised and implemented. - An overall site specific Invasive Species Management Strategy has been developed to address any areas that may affect the proposed scheme prior to the commencement of works (Refer to Appendix B).
+Advance treatment works have commenced in order to address both the treatment and/or removal of Japanese Knotweed in particular. - All contractors and staff shall adhere to Biosecurity Protocols for invasive species as outlined in the Invasive Species Management Strategy; - In relation to knotweed plant species understand the possible extent of the rhizome (root) system underground - up to 7m horizontally and 3 meters vertically. - Fence off the infested areas prior to and during construction works where possible in order to avoid spreading seeds or plant fragments around or off the construction site.
+In relation to knotweed plant species, allow for a 10m buffer around the area.